 The 1980s was a troublesome decade for many industrial towns and cities across the UK, and Liverpool with its rich industrial heritage was hit particularly hard.
 Around eighty thousand jobs were lost between 1972-1982 and the city was left devastated by the impact of de-industrialisation.

-The old tenements and tower blocks were being demolished and the lack of opportunity and despair had a major social impact on its inner city communities.
-As with other major cities across the UK, police fallout and inner-city rioting ensued, and the city became embroiled in a class war with the Thatcher led government, who many felt let their city rot when they most needed help.
+The old tenements and tower blocks were being demolished and the lack of opportunity had a major social impact on its inner city communities.
+As with other major cities across the UK, police fallout and inner-city rioting ensued, and the city became embroiled in a class war with the Thatcher government, who many felt let their city rot when they most needed help.

 Rob was born in Wick, a small village in the North of Scotland and left school at sixteen with no qualifications.
 He got his first job working in a garage, which he didn’t particularly like, but he soon got acquainted with a press photographer in Inverness who gave him a job on a youth training scheme (YTS).

 Wallasey School of Art